LamEmil/Audio-Reactive-Video-Animator/README.md

 ## User Interface Preview

-Here's a look at the main interface of the Audio Reactive Video Animator:
+This is a look at the main interface of the Audio Reactive Video Animator:

 ![Screenshot of the Audio Reactive Video Animator UI](examples/ui_screenshot.png)